jiangsy/NbE_SystemT/README.md

 make -f CoqMakefile
 ```

-The proofs of System T is in `./systemt/`. `./ptt/` contains unfinished work for a extending System T to dependent type systems.
-Since it requires induction-recursion which is not currently supported by Coq, it may remain unfinished for a long time (there is a workaround to rely on the impredicativity of Prop in Coq, as shown in A "Coq Formalization of Normalization by Evaluation for Martin-Löf Type Theory")
+The proof of System T is in `./systemt/`.

+`./ptt/` contains unfinished work for a extending System T to a dependently typed system.
+Since its formalization requires induction-recursion which is not currently supported by Coq, it may remain unfinished for a long time (there is a workaround to rely on the impredicativity of `Prop` in Coq, as shown in A "Coq Formalization of Normalization by Evaluation for Martin-Löf Type Theory")